 The following procedures may be used:

-Fine needle aspiration (FNA) biopsy: The removal of tissue or fluid using a thin needle.
-A pathologist views the tissue or fluid under a microscope to look for cancer cells.
+- Fine needle aspiration (FNA) biopsy: The removal of tissue or fluid using a thin needle.
+An FNA is the most common type of biopsy used for salivary gland cancer.